I’m not going to lie, as of my mid 20’s I became concerned about the longevity of my life. And for a good reason.

 Yes, smoking is a ritual like no other, but you can also get the same (if not stronger) effects when you eat the herb in the form of a delicious cookie, for example.
 Everything still works the same, you just switch up the method of consumption.

-As Alex pointed out in his awesome tutorial on cannabutter, the prerequisite to making any mind blowing cannabis edible is to decarboxylate your flowers — or to heat ‘em up for a certain time at a certain temperature.
+The prerequisite to making any mind blowing cannabis edible is to decarboxylate your flowers — or to heat them up for a certain time at a certain temperature.

 By heating it up, you are removing the CO2 content and essentially switching up the chemical profile in the bud.
 This activates the psychoactive and therapeutic cannabinoids and makes the effect more potent.